 150th Anniversary Civil War Commemoration

 2014 is Lebanon County’s year to officially commemorate the 150th anniversary of the Civil War.
-Please join us as we mark the occasion with a series of lectures and special exhibition [More Info»]
+Please join us as we mark the occasion with a series of lectures, special Museum exhibition and Encampment event at the Union Canal Tunnel Park [More Info»]

-- Sunday, April 27th, 1:30PM Genealogical Society meeting in the Library [More Info»]
+Sunday, July 27th, 1:30PM Lebanon Valley Genealogical Society meeting

 For a complete listing of the year’s upcoming events, click here.

 was organized in 1898 by a group of interested local citizens and amateur historians.
 The Society was considered the county’s attic until 1935, when the group offered its first public exhibits.
 Today, the LCHS is a place where residents and visitors alike can experience our history first-hand, as well as conduct their own historical research and have access to related gifts and souvenirs.
 The LCHS is truly one of Lebanon County’s hidden gems.
 [Read more »]

 The mission of the Lebanon County Historical Society is to collect, exhibit, interpret, preserve, and publish the history of the Lebanon Valley.
 The Society shall accomplish this mission through its museums, libraries, archives, publications, programs, and historic sites.
 The Society shall hold its collections in trust for the community and recognizes its responsibility to educate and inform the public about the history of the Lebanon Valley and make its holdings reasonably accessible to the public.

 Location and Facilities